DataDB

 Defines the interval for rewriting files that are not currently being used for dumping data, converting them into an optimized, streamlined version and improving recovery time.
 Similar to

-, the rewriting will trigger based on specified intervals:Setting the interval
+internalDBDumpInterval, the rewriting will trigger based on specified intervals:Setting the interval

-disables rewriting.Setting the interval
+0sdisables rewriting.Setting the interval

-triggers rewriting only once when the engine starts.Setting the interval
+-1triggers rewriting only once when the engine starts.Setting the interval

-triggers rewriting only once when the engine shuts down.
+-2triggers rewriting only once when the engine shuts down.

 Rewriting should be used sparingly, as the process temporarily loads the entire

-folder into memory for optimization, and then writes it back to the dump folder once done.
+internalDBDumpPathfolder into memory for optimization, and then writes it back to the dump folder once done.
 This results in a surge of memory usage, which could amount to the size of the dump file itself during the rewrite.
 As a rule of thumb, expect the engine’s memory usage to approximately double while the rewrite process is running.
 Manual rewriting can be triggered at any time via the APIerSv1.RewriteDataDB API.- internalDBFileSizeLimit

 Specifies the maximum size a single dump file can reach.
 Upon reaching the limit, a new dump file is created.
 Limiting file size improves recovery time and allows for limit reached files to be rewritten.
+It is recommended to have this limit to at most half of the machines memory, since the file will be put in memory while being read.

 Redis-Specific Options

-The following options in the opts
+The following options in the opts section apply when using Redis:

 - redisMaxConns